-- Considering, where appropriate, the extent to which Oxera's previous recommendations, arising from Oxera's assessment of the WIK 2009/10 Intangible Benefits Report,8 have been incorporated.9 - · Assessing eir's empirical analysis. - Assessing the consistency of eir's approaches with D04/11. - Liaising with ComReg's consultants, TERA Consultants ('TERA'), in relation to the direct net cost calculation to ensure there is no double counting of intangible benefit estimates to the USP (see further below). - Comparing eir's approach and estimates with international approaches.
+- Understanding and assessing eir's rationale for adopting the particular methodologies for estimating the value of the four identified benefits.
+This included assessing changes in the methodology used in eir's 2011/12 USO funding application primarily by reference to eir's intangible benefits report for the 2009/10 USO funding application (the 'WIK 2009/10 Intangible Benefits Report')10 as the application for the previous year, 2010/11, is subject to ongoing consultation.
+In addition, Oxera has assessed whether there were any changes in the intangible benefits methodology used between eir's final 2010/11 and final 2011/12 USO funding applications. - Considering the extent to which Oxera's previous recommendations, which were in existence at the time of this application's submission and arose from Oxera's assessment of the WIK 2009/10 Intangible Benefits Report, have been incorporated.11 - Assessing eir's empirical analysis. - Evaluating the consistency of eir's approaches with D04/11. - Liaising with ComReg's consultants, TERA Consultants ('TERA'), in relation to its analysis of the direct net cost calculation for 2011/12.
+Oxera has liaised with TERA to ensure there is no overlap or double counting between revenues accounted for in the direct net cost and the intangible benefits estimates. - Comparing eir's approach and estimates with international approaches.